Our culture, not our military, is our greatest weapon for REGIME CHANGE

 - End trade barriers.
 Do this unilaterally.
 Every step that increases personal contact enhances our natural cultural advantage.
 We’ll also benefit from the increased trade even if other countries don’t lower their barriers too.
 Our culture and free-trade approach will prevail in the long run.

 - Ease travel restrictions.
 The free flow of people means the free flow of culture.
 Our culture will win where it has the advantage, and grow where we have things to learn — think of all the delicious ethnic foods you now enjoy.
-We must not cower and hide in fear from foreign influence.
+We must not cower and hide in fear of foreign influence.
 That’s a sign of weakness, decadence, and decline.
 We have little to fear and much to gain by fostering human movement.

 - Expand diplomatic persuasion.
 Place the focus on the word persuasion.
 Stop viewing diplomacy as a game of “carrots and sticks.”
 Don’t place preconditions on the dialog.
 Don’t look for ways to punish so as to gain concessions.
 Look to inspire instead.
 Don’t be discouraged by initial rejection.
 Stay the course.
 Constantly ask for reforms that will expand cultural engagement.
 Sell the benefits of engagement.